rdunlop/unicycling-registration/README.md

 The following e-mail will receive a CC of every payment confirmation sent PAYMENT_NOTICE_EMAIL=robin+nauccpayments@dunlopweb.com

-The following e-mail will receive all error messages and other low-level messages ERROR_EMAIL=robin+nauccerrors@dunlopweb.com
+The following e-mail will receive all error messages, "feedback", and other low-level messages ERROR_EMAIL=robin+nauccerrors@dunlopweb.com